vicramon/ember-tutorial/chapters/editing-a-lead-part-i.md

 You will now be able to get to this array through `App.Lead.STATUSES`.

-Open the lead template and add the following to the bottom:
+Open the lead template and add the following to the bottom, in line with the other `p` tags:

 ```
 // app/assets/javascripts/templates/lead.js.emblem